ChamiliAbeythilaka/Selenium-TestNG_Automation_Project_E-Commerce/README.md

 # Selenium-TestNG_Automation_Project_E-Commerce
-Automation Testing using Selenium and TestNG.
+This project is an automated test suite developed using Selenium WebDriver and TestNG for an E-Commerce web application.
+It focuses on validating key functionalities

 Project Stack